rcl-ssl/docs/index.md

 - Create [Single](../portal/stand-alone) and [Multi-Domain SAN](../portal/stand-alone-san) SSL/TLS certificates manually.
 You can download the certificates and manually install them in your web servers.
 It is ideal for web applications hosted in a Hosting Provider, Virtual Machine or Container where manual installation and renewal of SSL/TLS certificates in web servers (eg. Apache, Tomcat, NGINX, IIS, Express, etc.) do not prove to be a problem.

-## Azure Maketplace Subscription Features
+## Microsoft Azure Integrated Services

 - Create [Single](../portal/azure-dns) and [Multi-Domain SAN](../portal/azure-dns-san) SSL/TLS certificates automatically using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).
 This option allows you to automatically install and renew certificates in a Windows or Linux server (VM or Container) using [RCL CertificateBot](../certbot/certbot).
 Many popular web servers are supported, eg. Apache, Tomcat, NGINX, IIS, Express, etc.